-'Exonerated': The alleged conduct occurred but did not violate the NYPD's own rules, which often give officers significant discretion.
+'Exonerated': or 'Within NYPD Guidelines' - the alleged conduct occurred but did not violate the NYPD's own rules, which often give officers significant discretion.

-'Unsubstantiated': The CCRB has fully investigated but could not affirmatively conclude both that the conduct occurred and that it broke the rules.
+'Unsubstantiated': or 'Unable to Determine' - CCRB has fully investigated but could not affirmatively conclude both that the conduct occurred and that it broke the rules.

 Further details on conclusion definitions.

 Named in 4 known lawsuits, $157,000 total settlements.